Support equal bargaining rights for college faculty

 Winning full-scope collective bargaining rights for community and technical college faculty members is WEA’s top legislative policy priority in 2018.
 Currently, these faculty members are the only public education employees in Washington who are prohibited from bargaining salary increases.
 Bargaining competitive, professional salaries at each college is essential to attracting and keeping the committed, qualified faculty our students deserve.

-The legislation is Senate Bill 5993, and the House version is HB 1237.
+The legislation is House Bill 1237, which was approve by a bipartisan vote in the House.
+It ialso has passed out of the Senate Commerce and Labor Committee and is expected to go to a vote of the entire Senate.
+We need the entire Legislature to suport this important legislation.
 Use the form at the bottom of this page to email Gov. Inslee and your legislators and urge them to support equal bargaining rights for college faculty members.

 Here are some key points to consider in support of equal bargaining rights for college faculty.

 - The bills include both full and part-time faculty, counselors, and librarians at every college in the state.

 - Each local bargains separately.
 They are not part of any statewide bargaining coalition.